 THE NON-VIOLENCE PROJECT FOUNDATION

-The Non-Violence Project Foundation, (NVP) was registered in Bagnes Valais, Switzerland in 1993.
+The Non-Violence Project Foundation, (NVP) was registered in 1993 in Switzerland.
 NVP is a non-profit foundation with the mission to inspire, engage and motivate young people to understand how to solve conflicts without resorting to violence.
 The objective is to reach out to as many schools and sport clubs around the world as possible.

 More than 20 years of educational outreach